opensiddur/fonts/README.txt

 Look in the directory named "Keyboard Layouts."

 Biblical (Tiro) Layouts for Microsoft Windows operating systems, and for Apple OS X.

-KNOWN ISSUES

-In OS X 10.11.14 (El Capitan), the following fonts have been shown to fail or render with errors in their diacritic positioning:

-Fail
--- Shlomo
--- Shlomo Stam

-Positioning Errors
--- David CLM
--- Dorian CLM and Dorian CLM Italic
--- Frank Ruehl CLM
--- Frank Ruehl curled Lamed
--- Mekorot Vilna
--- Miriam CLM
--- Nachlieli CLM